psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - Testing the automatic door operations with various service scenarios

 ## Next Steps
-1. Test the simplified loadsheet generation process with various flight scenarios
+1. Test the enhanced service architecture with various flight scenarios
-2. Monitor for any issues with Prosim's native loadsheet functionality
+2. Monitor for any issues with the improved state management system
-3. Consider adding more detailed logging for loadsheet generation to aid in troubleshooting
+3. Consider adding more detailed logging for service state transitions
 4. Explore potential improvements to error handling for edge cases
-5. Update documentation to reflect the simplified approach to loadsheet generation
+5. Update documentation to reflect the improved service architecture
 6. Consider implementing automated testing for core components
 7. Explore extending automation to cover push-back, de-ice, and gate selection services
 8. Implement performance metrics to monitor service response times